 And we even have WiFi in our room, yay! 🙂 Very few hotels in Japan have WiFi (mostly cabled ethernet), so we are pleasantly surprised!

-After our afternoon walk in the temple and it`s surrounding park and forest, it is time to check out the Ryokan`s Onsen!
+After our afternoon walk in the temple and its surrounding park and forest, it is time to check out the Ryokan`s Onsen!
 So we put on our yukatas (kimonos) and walk down to the common bath area in the basement.

-Read more about our Onsen experience here!
+Read more about our Onsen experience and learn how to take onsen without breaking the unwritten rules.

 Well back in our room, fresh and clean, it is time for the dinner which is included in the price of our stay.
 Most Ryokans serve meals in the guests`room, but this Ryokan has a communal dining area.
 It was nice to dine in a dining area like this, cause then we get to talk to the other guests, and it is social and fun.
 We enjoyed it very much!

-Ryokan meals consist of traditional Japanese cuisine known as “kaiseki”, which features seasonal and regional specialities.
+Ryokan meals consist of traditional Japanese cuisine known as “kaiseki”, which features seasonal and regional specialties.
 So our dinner consists of some small, varied dishes of fish, calamari, noodles, meat, vegetables and rice beautifully served on small plates.
 Here are some of the dishes we had for dinner:

 After all the delicious main courses, we even get dessert which is some kind of sweet jelly stuff with milk (a little bit strange), and of course green tea:

-All full and satisfied, we go back to our room where the staff have laid out our futon beds.
+All full and satisfied, we go back to our room where the staff has laid out our futon beds.
 The bed is two mattresses laid out on the tatami mat floor, which is surprisingly comfortable.

-The breakfast (also included in the price of the room) is a bit similar to the dinner, with several small dishes of different vegetables, soup, fish and meat (both raw and cooked), as well as some western food like yoghurt and croissant.
+The breakfast (also included in the price of the room) is a bit similar to the dinner, with several small dishes of different vegetables, soup, fish and meat (both raw and cooked), as well as some western food like yogurt and croissant.
 Some of the dishes are a bit strange, while others are delicious:

-We enjoyed our stay at the Ryokan!
+We enjoyed our stay at the Yamakyu Ryokan!
 It was a nice experience, where we got to see and feel the Japanese culture and least but not all try authentic traditional Japanese cuisine.
 The highlight for us was the food and the Onsen.

 Staying at a Ryokan can be very expensive, so we search a lot and found this which is one of the cheaper Ryokans in Japan, which still has the authentic old Ryokan feeling and private bathroom.
-We paid 150 us$ per night for two persons (75 us$ per person) for one night, including dinner, breakfast and Onsen.
+We paid 150 us$ per night for two persons (75 us$ per person) for one night, including dinner, breakfast, and Onsen.

 We really recommend a stay in a Ryokan if you go to Japan!
 I would say it is A MUST when visiting Japan!
 It is a special and relaxing experience that everyone should take the opportunity to try.
 It is entirely worth the money!